taranos/taranoscsf-api/README.md

 >
 > In the meantime, the best ways to become familiar with the guts of the Taranos API are:
 >
-> - If you're familiar with Python, check out the internals of the [Pseudo-API](https://github.com/taranos/taranoscsf-papi) package.
+> - If you're familiar with Python, check out the [tutorials](https://github.com/taranos/taranoscsf/wiki/PAPI-Tutorials) along with the internals of the [Pseudo-API](https://github.com/taranos/taranoscsf-papi) package.
 >
 > - If you're familiar with Play Framework, check out the routes config file of the [reference server](https://github.com/taranos/taranoscsf-refserver).